sidshank/sidshank/README.md

 ### Hey there 👋 I'm Sid

-I'm an Engineering Manager at GitHub working on the CodeQL team supporting Dynamically Typed Languages (Javascript, Typescript, Python, Ruby).
-CodeQL is the engine that powers Code Scanning, and is a part of the GitHub Advanced Security organization.
+I'm an Engineering Manager at GitHub currently supporting the [Code Scanning](https://docs.github.com/en/code-security/code-scanning/introduction-to-code-scanning/about-code-scanning) Security Experiences team.

 I am passionate about building high-performing teams with high psychological safety 💪🧠.
-I started my career in software engineering working at MathWorks building Stateflow, a Model Based Design tool for modelling, simulation and generating code for State Machines.
-I moved to Canada 🇨🇦🍁 in 2018 to increase my exposure to distributed systems, and have worked at startups in the FinTech and EdTech spaces before coming to GitHub.
+I started my career in software engineering at [MathWorks](https://mathworks.com/) building [Stateflow](https://www.mathworks.com/products/stateflow.html), a Model Based Design tool for modelling, simulation and generating code for State Machines.
+I moved from the US 🇺🇸 to Canada 🇨🇦🍁 in 2018 to increase my exposure to distributed systems, and have worked at startups in the FinTech and EdTech spaces before coming to GitHub.

 In my career, I've worked predominantly with C++, JavaScript, Java and Python, but I have a special place in my heart for Scala, Rust and MATLAB. ❤️